 To live in the general dystopian worlds of cyberpunk and come away unphased will feel inauthentic to all but the most deft of writing.
 Genuinely noble souls, like Robocop's Alex Murphy, are often chewed up and spit out by the world--forcing them to rebel because society won't allow them to be good.

 The villains of cyberpunk are typically part of the establishment.
 They need not be actively malevolent but enforce a status quo which oppresses and dehumanizes.
 Corporations are a favorite villain in the medium, representing the unchecked growth of greed and profit better than almost any other group.
 They are not the only sort of villains which can serve as cyberpunk foes, however.
 Corrupt governments, organized crime, and even mad scientists are all viable enemies for cyberpunk stories.

-Paul Verhoven's Robocop created one of the most perfect cyberpunk villains in the despicable megacorporation Omni Consumer Products (OCP).
+most perfect cyberpunk villains in the despicable megacorporation Omni Consumer Products (OCP).
 Omni Consumer Products destroys the life of noble police officer Alex Murphy, feeds off the misery of Detroit's population like a parasite, and ruins more lives via its business policies than "normal" criminals could ever hope to match.